 SSO is a safe, ergonomic process for hospital workers

 However, all of these software programs are not meant to be used by just any old hospital worker.
 Each person will need to log into some programs and not others based on their job-related specialty and needs.
 And, depending on their role and position in the hierarchy, one worker is likely to have to use many of these tools.
 As a result, it is really important to not have to type in usernames and passwords every time workers need to log in as they risk wasting a lot of time – especially if their details are different for each software.
 This is why single sign-on (SSO) solutions have been created.

 A directory to centralise identities and authorisations

 While Identity Access Management (IAM) is used to improve strategy and organisation, the aim of SSO is to optimise workers’ time.
 It lets them log in just once for a whole session, no matter how many applications they need to access which require them to type in their username and password.
 Their connection is then secure and its movements can be tracked.
-To look at this process as a whole, the facility establishes a directory that aims to centralise identity management and organise users’ rights based on their roles, jobs and assignments.
-Work involving heads of departments – especially the human resources department – is done beforehand so everyone receives the authorisations to let them log in.
+To look at this process as a whole, the healthcare organisation establishes a directory that aims to centralise identity management and organise users’ rights based on their roles, jobs and assignments.
+Work involving heads of departments – especially the human resources department – is done beforehand so everyone receives their authorisation to let them log in.

 An even more relevant process within integrated health systems